cjk71/erste/README.md

-# Deploying a docker container using ansible
+# Deploying docker containers using ansible